 Everyone’s talking about productivity.
 So I want to talk about some productivity apps I don’t think you can live without.
 We use all of these apps, so this isn’t just a list of things I saw and thought looked neat.
 We actually use this stuff.

-Google Calendar is awesome.
-You can manage multiple calendars on one program.
-You can have your family calendar that’s color coded in a certain way, your work calendar, you can have everything integrated into a single location.
-I know if I have everything in separate locations I’ll forget that school registration is this day and schedule something over it.
+Google Calendar allows you to have everything integrated into a single location.
+I know if I have everything in separate locations, I’ll forget that school registration is this day and schedule something over it.
 So, instead of doing that, I try to keep everything in one place on Google Calendar.

-It probably does more than you’re aware of.
-I’ve seen some awesome videos on organization with Google Calendar, and it’s just really an amazing tool.
+I’ve seen some amazing videos on organization with Google Calendar, and it’s just really an amazing tool.
+You can add attachments, access the world clock, and enable working hours which prevents others from scheduling without you outside of your work hours.
 I don’t think anybody really uses it to its full capacity.

 This is one of the two on this list that isn’t free – it’s $6 a month.
 This scheduling allows you to sync all your calendars.
 So if you’re using your phone, then Google Calendar, then some other calendar, it allows you to pull all that into a single location.
 It will also integrate with your website so you can provide your available times and cut out a lot of back and forth.
 Customers can directly see when you’re available and, when it’s integrated with your website, create an appointment with you directly through Doodle.
 You can create time intervals depending on the appointment – if it’s a showing, an hour; a phone call, ten minutes, and so on.

 Doodle also features group scheduling.
 So if you have a team and you’re trying to see when everyone’s available for a meeting – if you have more than three people, you know that’s a nightmare – everyone marks all the times they’re available.
 Doodle generates a matrix to find the common ground and finds everyone’s best available time.
 It’s a really neat tool that helps streamline things so you aren’t going back and forth.